How to perform a reference check to find the perfect candidate

 • Verify the candidate’s employment history: Up until this point in the recruitment process, all the information you have received has come from the candidate themselves.
 A reference check allows you to follow up on the candidate’s previous employment and job titles.
 And confirm that they have the correct experience and qualifications for the role.

 • Check their work performance: A reference check can help you get an idea of how your candidate performs under pressure or with other teams.
 You can find out various positive and negative traits from the reference check: Are they slow workers?
 Are they self-starters?
 Do they lean heavily on other people?
 Are they good with contributing ideas?
-Do they take lots of time off?
 Are they good with time management?

 • Get an idea of their character: You can get an idea of your candidate’s personality and character by asking the people who have spent time around them – perhaps in both a professional and personal setting.
 They will also be able to confirm if your candidate is a good character fit for the organisation.